 Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is a Center in the College of Health and Human Services.
 With the exception of our Executive Director, Office Administrator, and one part-time assistant, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and office work.
 There are four eight-week sessions each year.
 Classes are typically ninety-minutes and meet once per week, Monday through Saturday from 8:30 AM to 5:00 PM.
-See The SUN catalog for details.

 Established in 1977, The Bernard Osher Foundation seeks to improve the quality of life through support of higher education and the arts.
 The Foundation endows a national network for adults 50 years and older, The Osher Lifelong Learning Institutes, on 125 campuses across the country, including ours at California State University, Long Beach.

 OLLI first offered classes in October 1996 as Senior University at California State University Long Beach (CSULB).
 Then, as now, the goal was to provide an environment for older adults to fulfill the desire to never stop learning.
 Fifty students enrolled in that first session.
 Within one year, there were 450 members.